 • PoE (802.3af) is the original standard which has a maximum of 15.4W per Ethernet port which equates to 12.95W that can be delivered up to 100 meters from the switch.

-• PoE+ (802.3at), the latest standard, almost doubles the available power budget, providing up to 30W per port, of which 25.5W can be delivered up to 100 meters from the switch.
+• PoE+ (802.3at), almost doubles the available power budget, providing up to 30W per port, of which 25.5W can be delivered up to 100 meters from the switch.

 In other words, PoE+ has a higher power budget per port and will future proof your network with the latest backwards compatible power over Ethernet standards.